 Naturally, you might look at the sizes and think to buy the 10-quart pressure cooker automatically to accommodate extra demands.
 We would advise against this, however, if you don’t have the space or regular demand for it.

 Unless you host large weekly dinner parties or want to carry out meal prepping a large pressure cooker ruins the key advantages of having a pressure cooker.

 The Disadvantage of Going with Too Large of a Pressure Cooker

 A larger pressure cooker than you need requires more electricity to cook the food, and it takes more time.
 Because a large pressure cooker has more metal, it takes more time to heat.
 That shows you why it doesn’t make sense to buy a big one.

 You could buy the large pressure cooker for the few times where you would use it, but it reduces some of the biggest advantages that come with owning pressure cookers: accelerated cooking and energy savings.
 Why risk it exploding without those benefits?

-Large pressure cookers also require more time cleaning, and you can’t skimp on cleaning with them because how you risk clogging the device if not cleaned properly.
+Large pressure cookers also require more time to clean, and you can’t skimp on cleaning with them because how you risk clogging the device if not cleaned properly.

 With each pressure cooker size, you must fill the cooker with a minimum amount of liquid for it to generate steam and cook your meal.
-We can’t lay out the specifics here because of how each manufacturer varies in the minimum amount of liquid needed.
+We can’t lay out the specifics here because how each manufacturer varies in the minimum amount of liquid needed.

 The minimum capacity depends on multiple factors, such as: